Updated – August 2020

 As much as the Bialetti Moka express works the same way as all the other coffee stovetops you can buy on the market, you can feel the quality of the steel as soon as you handle it and the easy step by step instructions, make your coffee experience truly enjoyable.

-You will need only a bit of water, your grounded favourite coffee and a bit of fire!
+You will need only a bit of water, your favourite grounded coffee and a bit of fire!

 The design of the coffee stovetops available today is quite similar to each other.